 Identification badges are required on all Banner Health campuses.
 Stop by the Security Department obtain your ID badge:

 If your badge is temporarily misplaced, the Security Department will issue a temporary day badge that must be returned at the end of the day.

-Covered parking is just south of the medical center and entry into the hospital from parking is through the employee entrance.
+Covered parking is located within two different parking lots just south of the medical center and entry into the hospital from parking is through the employee entrance.

-The provider lounge is a private cafe for physician and allied health practitioners.
-The lounge is located on the first floor, just south of the Roadrunner Café, through the restricted doors across hall from service elevators.
+The provider lounge is a private cafe for all Medical Staff members, Students, Residents & Fellows.
+The lounge is located on the first floor, just south of the Roadrunner Café, through the restricted doors, across the hall from service elevators.

 The provider lounge offers hot breakfast and lunch, as well as snacks throughout the day.
 Breakfast is served Monday – Friday, 6:30 a.m. – 9:00 a.m. and Lunch is served Monday – Friday, 11 a.m. – 2 p.m.

-Physician and Allied Health meals may be obtained from the Roadrunner Café when the Physician / Allied Health Lounge hot meals are not served, only after 2:00 p.m. on weekdays and all day weekends.
+Meals may be obtained from the Roadrunner Café only after 2:00 p.m. on weekdays and all-day weekends.
 Charges in the cafeteria will be allowed up to the amount of Five Dollars ($5) per meal, during these designated hours and weekends.
-Any amount over the $5 limit will be the responsibility of the Physician and/or Health Provider.
+Any amount over the $5 limit will be the responsibility of the Medical Staff member, Student, Resident or Fellow.